Earth and Environmental Sciences

 Major in Earth Science

-Please read Guidelines for all Earth Science, Environmental Science, & Climate System Science Majors, Concentrators, and Special Concentrators above.
+Please read Guidelines for all Earth Science, Environmental Science, Climate System Science, and Climate and Sustainability Majors, Minors, Concentrators, and Special Concentrators above.

 Foundation Courses